GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 Passport is an MIT licensed, Node.js web app that supports hundreds of "authentication strategies" out-of-the-box.

 ## Passport setup

-Passport is available as an optional component during [Gluu Server installation](https://gluu.org/docs/ce/installation-guide/).
-Simply opt to include it during initial installation.
+Passport is available as an optional component in the Gluu Server that can included during initial installation or added post installation, as needed.

+### During Gluu installation
+For new deployments, simply opt to include Passport during [Gluu Server installation](https://gluu.org/docs/ce/installation-guide/).

 ### Post Gluu installation